resume-studio/template-guidelines/README.md

 | Level | `1`, `2`, `3`, `4`, or `5` | `3`                 |
 | Title | String                     | `"Problem Solving"` |

+## Content

+Pick a book/film character and use his life details (name, place of birth, etc.) as placeholders.
+Make it subtle: avoid child movies, blockbusters, and stuff like that (for example no *Harry Potter* or *Captain America*).
+The resume should be designed with a specific job in mind, use that to come up with an appropriate employer name, degree title, etc. Use [lorems](https://www.lipsum.com/) for descriptions.

 ## Process

 1. You go out there and get us 2-3 references ;